Tips For Telling Someone Is Lying Through Body Language

 Note the stress response

-Some tells that can point to dishonesty can be the result of the stress response.
+Some say that dishonesty can be the result of the stress response.
 During the stress response, breathing often becomes faster and shallower, and a person’s heart rate can skyrocket.
 While these things may not be visible on the surface, small signs, like a tug on a shirt collar, can give them away.
 If these changes aren't noticeable enough, you might look at a person’s skin.
 Another part of the stress response can involve redirecting blood away from internal organs toward the muscles, which can lead to the skin turning pinker or redder than it was before.

 Watch for any changes